About

 Today

-Today, I work as the Director of Salesforce Applications for VIZIO, a well-known US-based TV manufacturer now owned by Walmart, where I run the team responsible for their Salesforce initiatives (the wrangling nerds and herding cats part).
-Since this is my personal site, all thoughts and ideas expressed here are strictly my own and in no way reflect those of my employer(s).
+Today, I work as the Director of Application Engineering for VIZIO, a well-known US-based TV manufacturer owned by Walmart, where I run the application development teams (wrangling nerds and herding cats).
+Since this is my personal blog, all thoughts and ideas expressed here are strictly my own and in no way reflect those of my employer(s).

-Iβm fortunate enough to have found and married an extremely patient woman that Iβd be completely lost without, and I have some pretty neat adult kids because of it.
-In my spare time, I like to write code, spend time with friends and family, play music, and enjoy getting outdoors on a SoCal hiking trail.
+I’m fortunate enough to have found and married an extremely patient woman that I’d be completely lost without, and I have some pretty neat adult kids because of it.
+In my spare time, I like to write code, spend time with friends and family, and play music.
+I like getting outdoors on a SoCal hiking trail when the weather is nice too.

-I enjoy hearing from visitors, so if youβd like to ask a question, share something, or just connect in general, you can either email me, or follow on either Mastodon or Bluesky.
-Iβve stopped doing all other social media, so these are the only ways to connect with me now.
+I enjoy hearing from visitors, so if you’d like to ask a question, share something, or just connect in general, you can email me, or follow on either Mastodon or Bluesky.
+I’ve stopped doing all other social media, so these are the only ways to connect with me now.

 Thanks for dropping by.